-A Jumbulance leaves the UK each Thursday between Easter and October.
-Departures in the north of the country are early in the morning with most channel crossings being in the early evening.
-Thereafter, the Jumbulance travels southwards through France during the night usually arriving in Lourdes ready for lunch on Friday afternoon.
+A Jumbulance leaves the UK every Thursday between Easter and the end of October.
+The Jumbulance crosses the Channel, usually by the Tunnel in the early evening, travelling through France during the night, arriving in Lourdes in time for lunch on the Friday.

 Whilst the journey may sound long, it is very unlike a normal coach and there is always plenty of activity to ensure it passes smoothly.

-Towards the rear of the vehicle there is a very well equipped but compact kitchen from which an almost endless supply of teas, coffees and soft drinks are provided.
-Breakfasts, lunches and hot evening meals are supplied as required.
+Towards the rear of the vehicle there is a very well-equipped compact kitchen from which an almost endless supply of teas, coffees and soft drinks are provided.
+A fridge, ovens and a microwave ensure that breakfasts, lunches and hot evening meals are supplied as required.

-The three forward fully adjustable beds on the JPII Jumbulance makes it easy for a VIP to relax in comfort and watch the countryside speeding past, while at the same time are set at a height that makes in convenient for the medical team to attend to nursing.
+Three fully adjustable hospital beds on the Jumbulance makes it easy for a VIP to relax in comfort and watch the countryside speeding past, while at the same time are set at a height that makes in convenient for the medical team to attend to nursing.
 The double bank of bunk beds towards the rear of the vehicle, which are also fully adjustable, have been designed to provide bed rest especially during the night for other VIPs who do not require such intensive nursing.

-Along the other side of the vehicle are 18 fully reclining seats with leg supports which provide a much higher degree of space and comfort than generally offered on standard coaches.
-The seating allows those VIPs who feel more comfortable in an upright position and the carers to curl up and relax in order to pass the night away.
+Along the other side of the vehicle are 18 fully reclining seats with leg supports, which provide a much higher degree of space and comfort than generally offered on standard coaches.

 Also towards the rear of the vehicle is a fully accessible toilet with a wide opening door.
 A wheeled commode is provided to take VIPs from their seat or bed into the toilet.